siyuan0/pytorch_model_prune/README.md

 Import prune.py into your own pytorch code, and add a line `model = prune_model(model, factor_removed=[PROPORTION OF CHANNELS YOU WANT TO REMOVE])` before you run your test.
 This pruning is to be called only after you have trained your model.
 The idea is to prune a trained model's parameters while maintaining its accuracy.

 ## Results
 I have tested this on a SSD object detection model with MobilenetV2 as its base.
 The model was trained/tested on a custom dataset, which cannot be made available.
 However, the results below will give a picture of the pruning's effects.
 It is seen that mAP and fps is maintained for pruning of a large portion of the parameters.
+The reason why the fps does not drop even when half the parameters are removed is likely due to the processor's inability to perform calculations involving zeros more efficiently.
+The significance of this pruning will likely be more obvious when running on customised processors that can handle zero calculations more efficiently.

 | factor_removed | parameter count | mAP | fps |
 |:-:|:-:|:-:|:-:|